-Spiritual Disciplines - When you think about them be clear on what it is.
-Don't allow yourselves to be confused about them.
-I discuss each one in The Spirit of the Disciplines - what it is and what does it do.
-Hopefully you will be able to answer those questions and put the disciplines into practice and learn from them.
+Spiritual Disciplines Review - I'm not able to have the time to go over each of the disciplines.
+But now remember when you think about and be clear on what it is.
+Don't allow yourself to be confused on that.
+And each of these disciplines that I put on the board, in The Spirit of the Disciplines I have discussed each one of them.
+And each one of them, I tried to discuss what it is, and then what does it do.
+And hopefully, you will be able to answer those questions.
+And then the next step is simply put them in practice and learn from them.